TheBB/FlexArrays/README.rst

   contract a given axis of ``array`` with the *first* axis of ``other``, which must be one- or two-dimensional

-Other operations will be added when, and as required.
+Other operations will be added when and as required.

 Block format